-The body and its joyful and fuckable presence permeates their work.
-They grapple with history, both personal and collective, with power and pleasure, with presence on the land and with the alchemy of kinship as it expresses in both loving and political relationships.
+The body and its joyful and fuckable presence permeates their work while they grapple with history, both personal and collective, with power and pleasure, with presence on the land and with the alchemy of kinship as it expresses in both loving and political relationships.
+They love to write comedy and tragedy and their work often veers at breakneck speed between the two.
+For a complete project record see their CV here.

 Hay ce:p qa’.
 Thank you.